 But I do have my hesitations, and a recent exchange with the mom of a very unusually named child got me thinking: what are the downsides to having a genuinely uncommon name?

 I once heard from a mom blogger concerned that I’d shared her child’s very unusual name here.
 I removed the reference, but it is a raindrop in the ocean.

 An unusual name means you’ll be a snap to find on Facebook, in a Google search, on archives that have yet to be imagined.
 It’s always been true if your surname is unusual.
 For some, that’s a bonus.
 But if privacy is important, you’re better off with a more common given name.
 The challenge is, of course, that many parents want a distinctive name when they’re expecting, and will only consider the implications of being the only Gillespie or Sonata later.

 One of my long-time favorites was Sidonie, an obscure French feminine appellation from a medieval saint’s name.
 But can you imagine introducing yourself as Sidonie?
 Despite the three-syllable pronunciation, you’d likely spend your days answering to Sidney and Cindy.
 Of course, you can repeat yourself and explain your name.
 But that might get old.
 Emma, I’d wager, is rarely mangled.

 Maybe we should all recognize Hermione and Orion, Caspian and Ariadne.
 But we don’t, or at least, the librarian at story hour, the registrar at the nursery school, the person who embroiders the mouse ears at Disney World might be so surprised to meet little Opal that she’ll ask the spelling again just to be sure she’s hearing you right.
 (Well … maybe not Disney World.
 Mouse Ear embroiderers must hear some interesting choices.
 Wonder how I apply?)

 Unusual names provoke unusual responses, ranging from parents impressed that you used something so stylish and daring, to those who truly believe little Nikita Soren is in for a lifetime of mockery thanks to your senseless choice.
 Nancy’s sweater analogy is particularly useful here.
 I guarantee you that not everyone thinks Clio is a great name – they just haven’t got a clue what else to say when I introduce my daughter.

 If you’re a professional songwriter and musician, your kid Lyric might find her name as ordinary as Sarah, especially if her school community is filled with other artists’ kids.
 But even if it works for you, it may not work for your kiddo.
 Of course, the opposite is also true – some kids hate sharing their Top Ten name – so this isn’t a compelling reason to play it safe.
 It’s just another factor to consider.

 This is my main argument for not naming your daughter Kimora.
 While she’s doing well, it’s one thing.
 But there’s nothing worse than sharing a name with a celebrity or elected official who is much in the spotlight for the wrong reasons.
 You can’t control it, of course.
-But if the scandal-plagued celeb has a fairly ordinary name – Bill or Michael – the association won’t stick.
-Now try Tiger or Kobe.
+But if the scandal-plagued celeb has a fairly ordinary name – like Michael – the association won’t stick.
+Now try Tiger.
 Imagine you inventively named your son Tiger before Woods went pro.
 Your sixteen year old is mightily annoyed every time he’s asked if he likes golf.

 Grace might be clumsy, but she’s one in a crowd.
 It’s more exceptional when your Serenade can’t sing, or Everest turns out to be short for his age.

 I long assumed that my friend Andi was Andrea, only to discover it was short for Andromeda.
 While choosing an unusual name with a common short form is one way to soften the impact of #5, it isn’t without problems.
 It almost intensifies the impact of the real name.

-After once introducing my son as Alexei, the other parent – our boys were playing with monster trucks on a playground – said to me, baffled, “Oh, I thought he was a boy.”
+After once introducing my son as Aly, the other parent – our boys were playing with monster trucks on a playground – said to me, baffled, “Oh, I thought he was a boy.”
 Even when the name is legitimately masculine or feminine, and your child is of the corresponding gender, unfamiliarity can lead people to stumble.
 I think this is changing with every passing year, but it’s still something to ponder.
 Will it bother you if your child’s name leads to the occasional mix-up?

 If you’ve chosen an unusual name for the right reasons – for a personal meaning, in honor of literary or notable namesakes, to remember a loved one or emphasize cultural ties – this is a tiny thrill, a chance to explain why you named your daughter Svetlana after her Russian grandmother, or how you’ve always admired Atticus Finch.

 On balance, I think the reasons to hesitate before using an unusual name are just that – things to consider before you proceed.
 And yet, parents often report frustration that the rare gem they’ve discovered isn’t universally beloved.